-The Ad Hoc Urban Renewal Citizens Advisory Committee recommends the Newberg Urban Renewal Plan and Report be forwarded to the Newberg Urban Renewal Agency for referral to taxing districts and to the Newberg City Council for adoption.
+The Ad Hoc Urban Renewal Citizens Advisory Committee met on January 25, 2022 and reviewed the final draft of the Plan & Report.
+The Ad Hoc Urban Renewal Citizens Advisory Committee recommended the Newberg Urban Renewal Plan and Report be forwarded to the Newberg Urban Renewal Agency for referral to taxing districts and to the Newberg City Council for adoption.